 Another reason to apply for financial aid is to access student loans with decent interest rates.
 For example, even if you don’t qualify for subsidized loans (need-based), you could access unsubsidized loans with fairly decent interest rates.
 Parent PLUS loans are also available to parents of undergraduate dependent students.
 These loans generally have lower interest rates and more favorable repayment options than private loans.

-You should also note that many colleges will ask you to submit the FAFSA (and, in some cases, the CSS PROFILE) to qualify for scholarships and other merit-based aid.
-So even if your family earns “too much” money to receive need-based aid, filling out the FAFSA is still well worth the effort.
+Many colleges require the FAFSA (and sometimes the CSS PROFILE) to qualify for scholarships and merit-based aid.
+Even if you think your family earns "too much" for need-based aid, you may still need to fill out the FAFSA to receive merit money.

 What happens after I submit the FAFSA?

-After you submit the FAFSA, a Student Aid Report (SAR) will be emailed to you.
-This will happen within a few days (sometimes it can take a few weeks).
-You can use the same FSA ID you created when you submitted the FAFSA to access your SAR at Federal Student Aid.
+After you submit the FAFSA, a FAFSA Submission Summary (FSS)will be emailed to you.
+This will happen within a few days.
+You can use the same FSA ID you created when you submitted the FAFSA to access your FSS at Federal Student Aid.
 The report summarizes everything you listed on your FAFSA and will also be sent to the college/s listed on your FAFSA.

-The Student Aid Report will list your family’s Expected Family Contribution (EFC) and your eligibility for federal financial aid.
-Colleges use the EFC listed on your SAR as a basis for making financial aid awards.
+The FAFSA Submission Summary lists your family’s Student Aid Index (SAI), which calculates your eligibility for federal financial aid.
+Colleges use the SAI listed on your FSS as a basis for making financial aid awards.

 You should contact the office of financial aid at each college is you have any questions about your award.
 They will be able to tell you when and how your financial aid award will be paid out.